Learn How to Make the Perfect Wontons with School of Wok

 Cooking The Wontons

-Build Your Cooking Experience With School of Wok!
+Build Your Wonton Skills with an Experience With School of Wok!

 Use the above recipe to make perfect wontons every time!
 If you want to learn more about Asian food and practice your cooking skills why not book a class with us today?